Dennis Wyness: Caley Thistle

 Wyness was Caley Thistle's top scorer of season 2000–01, with 24 league goals.
 The following season, he netted 18 times in the league and, in season 2001–02, established a strike partnership with Paul Ritchie which resulted in 37 league goals between the two of them that season.
 In March 2003 he also scored the only goal of the game as Caley Thistle once again sent Celtic crashing out of the Scottish Cup.

 Heart of Midlothian

 Wyness's excellent performances in front of goal earned him a move to Heart of Midlothian in the summer of 2003.
 Wyness found it hard to break into the Hearts team and was only occasionally used by Levein.
 He fared better under Craig Levein's successor, John Robertson, who had also managed him at Caley Thistle, but when Robertson was replaced by George Burley in 2005 Wyness once again found himself out of favour.
 He returned on loan to Caley Thistle and he signed a pre-contract agreement in January 2006 to rejoin the Inverness club on a permanent basis.
 In late May 2006, once his Hearts contract expired, he signed a two-year deal with Caley Thistle.

 Record

-Wyness holds the Inverness Caledonian Thistle scoring record, with a total of 101 goals.
+Wyness holds the Inverness Caledonian Thistle scoring record, with a total of 101 goals which stands until Billy McKay scored his 102nd against Airdrie on 26, July 2023.
 He netted his 100th goal for Inverness against his first club, Aberdeen.